top of page

 The Need for MVEF

-MVEF’s annual grant to the district ensures a well-rounded learning experience for all TK-8 students at the eleven Mountain View Whisman School District schools: Bubb, Landels, Imai, Mistral, Castro, Monta Loma, Stevenson, Theuerkauf, Vargas, Crittenden Middle School, and Graham Middle School.
-MVEF grants funds directly to the district, where they can be used in concert with existing programs and with other local funds such as Measure B. In fact, the MVEF and the Measure B parcel tax fund the vast majority of art, music, science, and physical education in the district.
+An annual grant to MVWSD by MVEF provides a well-rounded learning experience for all TK-8 students at the eleven Mountain View Whisman School District schools: Bubb, Landels, Imai, Mistral, Castro, Monta Loma, Stevenson, Theuerkauf, Vargas, Crittenden Middle School, and Graham Middle School.

 "Our District community and parents want our children to be well-rounded citizens who understand how they can contribute to all facets of society.
 We are so fortunate to have a foundation like MVEF that is committed to helping us realize this dream.
 MVEF is the vanguard that ensures that each student receives a balanced and well-rounded education."